hugoferreira/hugoferreira.github.com/_posts/2015-09-12-non-transitive-probabilities.markdown

     Sheldon won 3685
     Penney won  6315

-In fact, for every sequence Sheldon bets, Penney seems to be able to choose a better, or at least one as probable as Sheldon's — something that seems to be making Sheldon twitch.
+In fact, for every sequence Sheldon bets, Penney seems to be able to choose a better one; something that seems to be making Sheldon twitch his face.

 ## Non-transitive Dice

 Before explaining what is going on, let's try a different game:

 > Sheldon is tired of loosing with Penney, and proposes a different game.
-She shows him three dice and says that each one of them should pick one die; the one that rolls the higher value wins.
+He shows her three dice and says that each one of them should pick one die; the one that rolls the higher value wins.
 Sheldon even suggests Penney to go first.
 Upon observation, Penney realizes these are not normal dice:

     Die A: 1 1 4 4 4 4
     Die B: 3 3 3 3 3 3